yoshz/p1-mqtt-subscriber/README.md

 # P1-MQTT-Subscriber

-A small Go application that reads json messages from MQTT and saves them to TimescaleDB hypertable.
+A small Go application that reads P1 messages from MQTT and saves them to TimescaleDB hypertable.

 ## Local usage